SwissTPH/VivaxModelR/README.md

 A simplified version of the package without delayed access to treatment is available [here](https://swisstph.github.io/VivaxModelR/articles/vivaxmodelr.html).
 A quick description for developers of the scripts in the package is available [here](https://swisstph.github.io/VivaxModelR/articles/vivaxmodelr_dev_doc.html).

-An extended version of the package allowing for stochastic simulations (based on [Danesh et al. 2021](https://cran.rstudio.com/web/packages/TiPS/index.html)) can be found [here](https://github.com/SwissTPH/VivaxModelR/tree/sto).